oyyblin/galaxy-docs/doc-developer/4-graphql-api/examples.md

         "name": "1inch Network"
       },
       "campaign": {
-        "name": "1inch x Project Galaxy NFT raffle", "id": "GCk3oUU83c",
+        "name": "1inch x Galxe NFT raffle",
+        "id": "GCk3oUU83c",
         "info": "The legendary 1inch cyber unicorn has managed to get the powers of all the three major chains.
 And seems like no one can stop him from dominating the DeFi world.
 5 lucky winners will be chosen randomly on August 3rd.
-To enter:\n\n• Follow both [@1inch](https://twitter.com/1inch) & [@ProjectGalaxyHQ](https://twitter.com/ProjectGalaxyHQ) on Twitter\n\n• Like and retweet this post\n\n• Reply with [#1inchNFT](https://twitter.com/hashtag/1inchNFT) hashtag"
+To enter:\n\n• Follow both [@1inch](https://twitter.com/1inch) & [@GalxeHQ](https://twitter.com/GalxeHQ) on Twitter\n\n• Like and retweet this post\n\n• Reply with [#1inchNFT](https://twitter.com/hashtag/1inchNFT) hashtag"
       },
       "chain": "ETHEREUM",
       "name": "1inch Cyber Unicorn",